Torn (Ava Max song): Live performances

 Max gave her first televised performance of "Torn" on the pre-show at the 2019 MTV Video Music Awards in a medley with "Sweet but Psycho".
 During the performance, Max and the dancers appeared in silver costumes and gladiator boots, as they performed a choreographed dance with vocal runs.
 While appearing on the red carpet at the same event, she wore a shiny superhero costume with a red cape attached, which served as a tease for the music video released the next day.
 Max performed "Torn" and "Sweet but Psycho" at the 2019 MTV Europe Music Awards, where she wore a red gown while performing on a white runway, which was described by Joe Lynch of Billboard as using "minimalist imagery to maximum effect".
 At the 2019 Jingle Bell Ball, Max performed "Torn" in a medley with "So Am I" and "Sweet but Psycho", performing with other artists such as The Script, Rita Ora, Regard and Mabel.
+Max also performed "Torn" on both the British chat show The Jonathan Ross Show and the German game show Schlag den Star.